metno/pyaerocom-meetings/Feb2021_Workshop/README.md

   ```

 3. `workshop2021` project submodule:
-  This is to be cloned into `data` repo, so please clean `data` first.
+  This is to be cloned into `data` repo, so please clone `data` first.
 Then:
   ```bash
   cd data/json
   git clone git@gitlab.met.no:aerocom-evaluation/workshop2021.git